 If she makes it, it will be thanks to countless women like Jane, who did the work that was necessary to change America into a place where women had a say in their government.
 We remember Susan B. Anthony, Lucy Stone, Julia Ward Howe, Elizabeth Cady Stanton, and Alice Stone Blackwell, but let's also remember the army of ordinary women who worked alongside them.

 Update: So she didn't make it.
-This came as no surprise to me although I tried to stay positive, The signs of a Trump victory were everywhere — and there were actual Trump signs in too many front yards beyond our Blue bubble in Massachusetts for me to feel otherwise.
+This came as no surprise to me although I tried to stay positive, the signs of a Trump victory were everywhere — including Trump signs in too many New England front yards, beyond our Blue bubble in Massachusetts, for me to feel otherwise.
 So I will follow the example of our foremothers and not give up hope for a better tomorrow.
 We all have a lot of work to do, now as ever.